Adaptive Transformers for Robust Few-shot Cross-domain Face Anti-spoofing: Experiments

-Table \ref{tab:ocim} and Table \ref{tab:csw} show the cross-domain performance for \textbf{Protocol 1} and \textbf{Protocol 2} respectively. \Paragraph{Effectiveness of CelebA-Spoof.} As shown in Table~\ref{tab:ocim}, the 0-shot SSDG model outperforms 0-shot SSDG\textsuperscript{\textdagger} on three out of four targets, which results in an average improvement of 0.76 AUC.
+\Paragraph{Effectiveness of CelebA-Spoof.} As shown in Table~\ref{tab:ocim}, the 0-shot SSDG model outperforms 0-shot SSDG\textsuperscript{\textdagger} on three out of four targets, which results in an average improvement of 0.76 AUC.
 The improvement can be attributed to two reasons.
 First, the CelebA-Spoof dataset can increase the diversity of source domain training data.
 Therefore, the distance between some source samples and the target samples is reduced, which benefits the cross-domain classification.
 Second, using more diverse training data could smooth the decision boundary and result in better model generalization ability.

 \Paragraph{0-shot performance.} ViT outperforms SSDG on AUC scores for six out of total seven target domains: M (+2.5), C (+5.0), O (+3.6), W (+3.6), C (+0.7), S (+14.1), except for I (-1.1).
 The result shows that ViT is a strong backbone that generalizes better to the unseen target datasets.
 A ViT backbone fine-tuned on the source datasets with only a standard cross entropy loss can achieve competitive performance upon baseline approaches that employ special domain generalization techniques such as triplet loss and adversarial training.
 We also find that adding additional triplet loss or adversarial learning does not bring performance gain to the ViT backbone.